 What makes the PVS Program at Children's unique?

-The Children’s PVS Program includes a multidisciplinary team within the Children's Heart Center that was started by Christopher Petit, MD, a Pediatric Cardiologist at Children’s, in 2017.
+The Children’s PVS Program includes a multidisciplinary team within the Children's Heart Center that was started in 2017.
 We have one of the largest populations of patients with PVS in the country, with more than 130 children treated in our program over the past five years.

-The PVS Program team, led by Dr. Petit, includes Michael Briones, DO, Pediatric Hematologist and Oncologist; Shannon Jones, MD, Pediatric Cardiologist; Divya Suthar, MD, Pediatric Cardiologist; and Timothy Slesnick, MD, Pediatric Cardiologist; as well as Rosemary Gray, RN, Clinical Nurse Coordinator.
+The PVS Program team, led by Medical Director, James Kuo, MD, includes Michael Briones, DO, Pediatric Hematologist and Oncologist; Shannon Jones, MD, Pediatric Cardiologist; Divya Suthar, MD, Pediatric Cardiologist; and Timothy Slesnick, MD, Pediatric Cardiologist; as well as Rosemary Gray, RN, Clinical Nurse Coordinator.